joshwlivingston/advanced-r/README.md

 copy-on-modify behavior using `lobstr::ref()`.

 Here, we assign a new reference to a list object.
-We then modify one of the elements in the list, triggering copy-on-modify. iwth `lobstr::ref()`, we see that a new object was created for the list itself and the modified object.
+We then modify one of the elements in the list, triggering copy-on-modify.
+With `lobstr::ref()`, we see that a new object was created for the list itself and the modified object.
 The other elements of the list remain the same object.